beyarkay/masters-thesis/src/04_methodology.md

 As previously mentioned, these 50 gestures are mapped to keystrokes via a gesture-to-keystroke mapping.
 The default mapping is shown in Table
-\ref{tab:05_keystrokes}, which has the same layout as Table
-\ref{tab:05_gestures} to allow for easy comparison.
+\ref{tab:05_keystrokes}.
 The gestures are defined in a manner that is similar to the English QWERTY keyboard.
 For example, the gestures with an orientation of $90^\circ$ are ordered in the same way as the keys on the home row of the QWERTY keyboard.
-Flexing one's left little finger with an orientation of $90^\circ$ is the same as using ones left little finger on the home row of the QWERTY keyboard: both result in the keystroke "a".
+Flexing one's left little finger with an orientation of
+$90^\circ$ is the same as using ones left little finger on the home row of the QWERTY keyboard: both result in the keystroke "a".
 This allows new users to easily learn which gestures map to which keystrokes.

 <!-- prettier-ignore-start -->
 \begin{table}[h]